olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 them when you’re writing them down.
 You waste other people's time instead.

-## Remote Presence Circa 2014
+## The Before Times

 {% include image.html
 name="remote-podcasting-setup.jpg"
-alt="Profile picture of the author using Sony MDR 7506 monitor headphones and the Shure SM7B dynamic microphone." caption="Sure it looks and sounds great, but this gear is far to complex and expensive for most."
+alt="Profile picture of the author using Sony MDR 7506 monitor headphones and the Shure SM7B dynamic microphone."
 %}

 By definition being *remote* means not being *there*.
 But *feeling present* goes a long way.
 A simple look can trigger a strong reaction and a sense of shared understanding.
 A slight change in intonation can convey doubt or excitement better than a paragraph.
 Cameras can't magically make your expressions visible when light isn't bouncing off your face.
-Backlighting is a very [common mistake][1].
+Backlighting or [contre-jour][19] for example is a very [common mistake][1] that I see very smart people make over and over again, even during important video calls featuring very important people you'd assume would have staff to assist them.

-Back in Paris, I purchased my first Logitech C920 720p webcam.
-Since I was co-hosting a podcast at the time, I'd done some research on microphones and bought — at my own expense — an absurdly expensive [Shure SM7B microphone][2], a Scarlett 2i2 XLR to USB interface (to convert the analog signal to USB) and a cheap pre-amplifier.
+When I moved back to Paris in 2014, I purchased my first Logitech C920 720p webcam.
+Since I was also co-hosting a podcast at the time, I did some microphone research and bought an absurdly expensive but oh so great [Shure SM7B microphone][2], a [Scarlett 2i2][20] XLR to USB interface (to convert the analog signal to USB) and a cheap pre-amplifier.
+This setup alone allowed me to stand out and be often seen and heard better than many of my in-office co-workers who crowded together in conference rooms and open spaces.

 ## Sensors Aren't Eyes and Ears

 {% include image.html
 name="remote-microphone-waveforms-compared.jpg"
-alt="Comparing the audio waveforms of three different microphones: the 2019 16-inch MacBook Pro, the Logitech Brio webcam, and the Shure SM7B." caption="The flatter the audio output of a microphone, the more compressed and less lifelike you will sound."
+alt="Comparing the audio waveforms of three different microphones: the 2019 16-inch MacBook Pro, the Logitech Brio webcam, and the Shure SM7B." caption="The flatter the audio output of a microphone, the less lifelike you will sound."
 %}

-It was... challenging.
-Although it was a fairly simplified one, I didn’t know how to set up the audio interface.
+Still, being *so* remote was challenging.
+I didn’t know how to set up the audio interface properly.
 I mistakenly held out on purchasing a good set of studio headphones thinking I had a sense of my own voice’s volume.
 But a microphone, like a camera, doesn’t have a human perspective on what *loud* means.
 It will blast your co-worker’s ears off or sound like you’re far away.
 If you're lucky someone will complain that you're heard to understand.
-Most won't people won't bother.
-Don't ever bother using a microphone with live feedback without monitoring headphones.
-Professionals always do it for a reason.
+Most people won't bother.
+Don't use a microphone with live feedback without monitoring headphones.
+The pros do it for a reason.

 Your typical headphone microphones don’t count.
 You'll only hear other people's voices when you wear them, not your own.
 This is even worse